chrislagamba/chrislagamba/README.md

 ## Hi there 👋

 I'm currently a PhD student in a Health Data Science program at the Universidade do Porto.
-I just completed my first year of the program (14 courses!) and will be starting work on my thesis in September 2025.
+I just completed my first year of the program (14 courses!) and will be starting work on my thesis/dissertation in September 2025.

 - 🔭 I’m currently spending some time relaxing and enjoying life.
 The last few months of courses were intense.